SUBMISSIONS GUIDE

 Anonymity: Do not include in your submission any information that might reveal to the judges your institution or your country.
 Be sure that the logo of the team does not give away its location.
 A team should identify itself only by a pseudonym (e.g., Noble Consultants).
 Your team’s name must be shown clearly at the beginning of your submission.

-Format of submission: Your submission may be a regular text report or a PowerPoint slide presentation (with or without narration).
+Format of submission: Your submission may be either a regular text report or a PowerPoint slide presentation (with or without narration).
 Teams that do not respect the following technical requirement for their submission may have their score reduced by up to 5%.

-Regular text report
+Option 1: Regular text report

 • Maximum 12 (twelve) pages including tables and diagrams.
 Any cover letter, cover page, or table of contents is not counted.